Wwriter is part of a small publishing organization that develops content and publishes educational books for children.

 Learning should be fun, especially in kindergarten.
 Kindergarten worksheets are very useful in helping children learn and reinforce basic concepts in an interesting way.
 If they're printable—even better!

-Of course worksheets should form only one part of the learning.
+Of course, worksheets should form only one part of the learning.
 There must be a lot of other activities and games for children.
-And the sheets should be fun and interesting with nice pictures, cartoons and so on.
+And the sheets should be fun and interesting with nice pictures, cartoons, and so on.

 Tips for Using Worksheets

-- If a child finds any activity too tough, give him an easier one.
+- If a child finds any activity too tough, give them an easier one.
 It is important that the child doesn't get frustrated.
 Keep in mind that different children have varying levels of comprehension and pace of learning.

 - Try to supplement each worksheet with a practical, real-life activity.